saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 ### Model Interpretation

-Will finish after we get model

-## Section 3: Discussion and Limitations

 Our model allows us to make various predictions about what impacts an application’s mean rating.
-We see that the predictor variable with the most influence on the response- if a review has more than 100,000 installs, the mean rating is expected to be 1.0113334 less than the mean rating of an app with less than 100,00 installs.
-It is also worth noting that the three other most influential predictors are the other levels within the Installs predictors.
-Thus, for an application developer, the number of installs will be a factor that they would want to focus on if they are attempting to alter the mean rating of their application.
-The predictor variable with the least influence on the mean rating of an application is the number of days that the app has been updated since the day that the data was scraped on August 8, 2018.
-The predictor variables deemed to be too insignificant, via VIF, for the model are
+We see that the predictor variable with the most influence on the response- if the size of an application is less than 100 MB the mean rating is expected to increase by 0.1523095 and if the size varies with device, the mean rating is expected to increase by 0.1856302.
+The other variable deemed to be significant is cateogrry\_simpTop 6 Categories meaning that if an application is in the top 6 categories, the mean rating is expectected to decrease by 0.0268642.
+Thus, for an application developer, the size of the application and the category of the applications will be a factor that they would want to focus on if they are attempting to alter the mean rating of their application.

 Another thing worth noting is that the intercept is quite high.
-At 4.5102346, it is stating that for an application with less than 100 installations, 0 reviews, is free, and has been 0 days since being updated we can expect the mean rating of the application to be 4.5102346, which is quite close to the highest possible rating, 5.
+At 4.0096938, it is stating that for an application that is not within the top 6 categories and is 100 MB or larger the mean rating is estimated to be 4.0096938, which is quite close to the highest possible rating, 5.

+## Section 3: Discussion and Limitations

-It is also worth noting that the data we used was web scrapped all at one point by a third party.
+With regards to the data we used, it is worth noting that the data we used was web scrapped all at one point by a third party.
 Therefore, due to time and human error, there is bound to be false or missing data.
 Another thing to note is that several of our variables, such as reviews and content rating, were incredibly skewed.
 On of the more major issues with this dataset was that 1474 of the 10841 observations were missing a response.
 That means that 10% of our observations were missing throughout the modelling process potentially creating bias and skew.

 If we were to start over with this project, we would probably look more closely at the dataset.
 Many of our variables had issues that needed to